 Finally, the statute of limitations codified in TX Civil Prac. & Rem.
 Code §16.003 sets a filing deadline of two years after the date of injury for virtually all personal injury claims, including those involving car wrecks.
 Assistance from our auto accident lawyers may be essential to navigating these obstacles and maximizing your financial recovery.

-Get in Touch with Our Clear Lake Car Accident Attorneys Today
+Get in Touch with Our Clear Lake Car Accident Lawyer Today

 The process of pursuing a fair settlement after a crash may last weeks or months.
 Given how often insurance companies lowball accident victims and sway circumstances in their favor, you can benefit greatly from speaking with one of our steadfast legal advocates.

-Representation from our Clear Lake car accident lawyers could make all the difference in the settlement negotiation process and how much money you ultimately walk away with.
+Representation from a Clear Lake car accident lawyer could make all the difference in the settlement negotiation process and how much money you ultimately walk away with.
 To schedule an initial consultation, call Haines Law today.